aws/karpenter-provider-aws/designs/carbon-aware.md

 To enable emission based priotization, the launch strategy should be changed from `lowest-price` to `prioritized`.

 ### Changes to consolidation (karpenter-core)
 Single Machine Consolidation (`singlemachineconsolidation.go`) and Multi Machine Consolidation (`multimachineconsolidation.go`) as well as `consolidation.go` is currently consolidating nodes to reduce costs.
-We want to change this when Carbon Aware is enabled.
+We want to change this when Carbon Efficient is enabled.
 They should consolidate to minimize carbon emissions.

 ### Changes to Provisioning
 Currently, provisioning (roughly) filter instances based on requirements, sort instances by price, and launch the cheapest instance.
-We want to change this when Carbon Aware is enabled.
+We want to change this when Carbon Efficient is enabled.
 It should sort instances by carbon emissions and launch the instance which has the lowest Global Warming Potential[^1].

-### Option 1: Use Carbon Aware provisioning and consolidation methods
+### Option 1: Use Carbon Efficient provisioning and consolidation methods

 #### Consolidation
-Create two new consolidation methods `carbonawaresinglemachineconsolidation.go` and `carbonawaremultimachineconsolidation.go` that will be used when Carbon Aware is enabled.
+Create two new consolidation methods `carbonefficientsinglemachineconsolidation.go` and `carbonefficientmultimachineconsolidation.go` that will be used when Carbon Efficient is enabled.

 <details>